johantre/msword-properties-generator/docs/signature-loader/README.md

 ### Snap and adjust
 - On mobile, clicking the **"Snap Signature"** button opens up the camera app so you can take a snap of your signature.\
 Then adjust cropping, contrast and brightness to make your signature match with the background of the document it will be placed.\
-On desktop, that same button will show **"Choose Signature image"**, where you can select an image from your device.
+On desktop, that same button will show **"Choose Signature image"**, where you can select an image from your device.\
+Once the image is loaded, the other controls will appear.
 - Signature snaps can be taken in an other orientation than shown on screen.
 Use the rotation buttons to oriënt them correctly.
 - Click **"Crop"** at the bottom, and
 - Click **"Upload"** to copy the generated link to your clipboard.\